talvanes/babel-minimal/README.md

+# Babel Minimal

-A modern Node.js project template using Babel for ES6+ support.
+A modern Node.js project template using Babel for ES6+ support, with built-in code quality tools.

 ## Features